Minnesota ethanol producer ramping up production of industrial alcohol used in sanitizers

 Chippewa Valley Ethanol in Benson is getting pummeled by declining fuel demand, too, but unlike other biofuel plants in Minnesota it produces industrial alcohol.
 Normally a staid, niche market, industrial alcohol demand is hot.

-"We have been in this market for many years, and have just seen some large growth," said Chippewa CEO Friese.
-"We have a strong customer base in the sanitizer market."
+“We have been in this market for many years, and have just seen some large growth,” said Chippewa CEO Chad Friese.
+“We have a strong customer base in the sanitizer market.”

 Normally, industrial alcohol accounts for about 15% of Chippewa Valley’s production, with ethanol making up the rest, Friese said.
 But with the COVID-19 crisis, that percentage has risen to 20% and even as high as 22%.